Infopercept/Regex-Intelligence-Exchange-by-Infopercept/README.md

 The Regex Intelligence Exchange is a comprehensive repository of regex patterns for technology fingerprinting.
 Originally derived from the WhatWeb project, this enhanced database provides accurate detection of web technologies, software versions, and security-related information.

+The project now includes both a **web-based interface** for non-technical users and a **RESTful API** for integration with other security tools.

 ## Repository Structure

 ```